 Wild game birds such as turkey and quail consume these grasshoppers, which can at times be abundant.

 As with domestic fowl, wild fowl can acquire parasites from eating these grasshoppers.
 Fortunately, unless the infestation is severe or the bird weakened, the parasites don’t usually cause death.

-Our great abundance of birds require a diversity of insect foods.
-This grasshopper, like other herbivore insects, are an important way of converting plant nutrients into a form that birds and other insectivores can eat.
+Our great abundance of birds require a diversity of insects for food.
+This grasshopper, like other herbivore insects, play an important role in converting plant nutrients into a form that birds and other insectivores can eat.